A landmark court judgment is a warning to accountants that they could be fined if a client underpays workers.

 Judge O’Sullivan said Ezy denied it provided payroll services, saying it performed bookkeeping.
 It said it received payroll instructions from the business and processed data.

-It argued it was not his employer and had no primary legal responsibility to ensure he received his entitlements.
+It argued it was not the worker’s employer and had no primary legal responsibility to ensure he received his entitlements.

 Lau said he knew there was a minimum rate of pay under the award but he did not know about evening loadings, clothing allowances and public holiday rates.